-- Non-spendable -amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact. - Restricted amounts that are restricted to specific purposes either externally imposed by creditors, grantors or laws or regulations or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can only be used for specific purposes pursuant to formal action of the government's highest decision making authority. - Assigned amounts that are intended to be used for specific purposes, but are neither restricted nor committed. - Unassigned remaining general funds balances not restricted, committed, or assigned.
+- Non-spendable -amounts that cannot be spent because they are either not in spendable form or are legally or contractually required to be maintained intact. - Restricted amounts that are restricted to specific purposes either externally imposed by creditors, grantors or laws or regulations or imposed by law through constitutional provisions or enabling legislation. - Committed amounts that can only be used for specific purposes pursuant to formal action imposed by the Board of Directors, the District's highest decision-making authority. - Assigned amounts that are intended to be used for specific purposes but are neither restricted nor committed.
+Management of the District is authorized to assign fund balances that the District intends to use for specific purposes. - Unassigned remaining general funds balances not restricted, committed, or assigned.

 The District's Board of Directors is its highest level of decision-making authority.
-In order to establish committed fund balances, the Board would be required to take formal action, such as passing a Board resolution.
-Management of the District is authorized to designate fund balances that the District intends to use for specific purposes.
+In order to establish committed fund balances, the Board would be required to take formal action, such as passing a Board resolution..
 The District through Board Resolution has earmarked funds received from the sale of excess District land to form an endowment for the District.
 Also through Board resolution, the District has established a long term capital improvement plan through a capital reserve fund These amounts are reported as committed.

-The general fund restricted balance includes restricted cash and cash equivalents held by NMFA and restricted by loan agreements.
+The general fund restricted balance includes restricted cash and cash equivalents held by NMFA and restricted by debt agreements.